-- 1. Uncock the revolver (See pp. 18 19). - Press crane latch.
-Guide cylinder out left of frame as for loading.
-The revolver now cannot be fired. - Push head of ejector rod smartly toward rear of cylinder until it stops.
+- 1. Uncock the revolver (see pp. 18 19). - 2.
+Press the crane latch.
+Guide the cylinder out of the left of the frame as for loading.
+The revolver now cannot be fired. - 3.
+Push the head of ejector rod smartly toward the rear of the cylinder until it stops.
 This action will extract cartridges or fired cases.
 Do not eject live cartridges onto any surface where a primer might strike a solid object and discharge the cartridge. - 4.
 Check to be sure all chambers are empty.